anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 title: Create groups in Intune for Education
 titleSuffix: Intune for Education
-description: Learn how to manage groups of devices with Intune for Education.
+description: Learn how to manage groups and subgroups of devices in Intune for Education.
 keywords:
 author: lenewsad
 ms.author: lanewsad